 Grilled Corn, Poblano, and Onion Salad with Lime Vinaigrette

-Grilled Corn, Poblano, and Onion Salad with Lime Vinaigrette We had our good friends over for dinner to celebrate my girlfriend’s birthday and she requested the Shredded Beef and Cheddar Flautas for dinner.
-I was in search of a tasty side dish to serve with along with the flautas.
-I found a recipe in the June 2011 Sunset magazine for grilled corn, poblano, and onion salad with lime vinaigrette that looked perfect.
-I used a few ears of corn left by my neighbor Jack and a couple of ears of white corn from the store.
-I grilled the corn, poblanos, and onions before combining them all together to make this delicious salad.
-Seriously, I can’t get over how delicious this was!
-The birthday girl especially loved this salad which made me happy.
+We had our good friends over for dinner to celebrate my girlfriend’s birthday, and she requested a Mexican feast including shredded beef and cheddar flautas, spicy pinto beans, Mexican rice, chips, salsa, and guacamole.
+I found this grilled corn, poblano, and onion salad with lime vinaigrette recipe in the June 2011 issue of Sunset magazine, which looked perfect.
+I used a few ears of corn left by my neighbor, Jack, and a couple of ears of white corn from the store.
+Seriously, I can’t get over how delicious this corn salad was, and the birthday girl especially loved it, which made me happy.

 Grilled Corn, Poblano, and Onion Salad with Lime Vinaigrette